leinadalrus/leinadalrus/README.md

 <br>

-- `Navis` is an experimental naval warfare/war-gaming project
+- `Annalise` is an experimental naval warfare card-game simulating a multiplayer network

 <br>